mustafamilyas/TIL/readme.md

-# TIL

-> Today I Learned
+# Today I Learned

-A collection of things I have learned everyday.
-This is a note for my future self.
-Some will be published (or already) into articles.
-Heavily inspired by [this TIL repository](https://github.com/jbranchaud/til).
+Gathering the insights I acquire each day.
+Personally, this serves as a memo for my future self; however, I hope you can also derive value from it.
+Certain insights will be transformed into published articles, some of which might already be available.
+This initiative draws significant inspiration from [this repository of Today I Learned](https://github.com/jbranchaud/til).

-You can read my published articles [here](https://dev.to/mustafamilyas).
+Feel free to explore my published compositions [here](https://dev.to/mustafamilyas).

 Current streak : 5